Total South Africa Road Safety Cube Initiative educates learners about the dangers on the road

 An interactive approach to education

-In line with the Total South Africa’s commitment to safety and the launch of the Decade of Action for Road Safety 2011-2020 proclaimed by governments around the world on 2nd March 2010, the Total Group and Total AMO launched its Road Safety Cube Programme in 2010.
+In line with Total South Africa’s commitment to safety and the launch of the Decade of Action for Road Safety 2011-2020 proclaimed by governments around the world on 2nd March 2010, the Total Group and Total AMO launched its Road Safety Cube Programme in 2010.
 The programme involves using practical demonstrations and interactive sessions to educate learners about road safety at a young age and to create awareness amongst learners about the rules and signs on the road using interactive training methods and materials such as the red cube branded with Total’s name.
 It uses road sign icons to teach learners about road safety and good safety habits.
-The introduction of the Totalgaz mascot, Zaglatot brought a completely new dimension to the programme by conveying the safety messages in an interactive yet memorable manner.
-To date, the campaign has made a meaningful impact on 14 200 learners in the Totalgaz Southern African region.
+The introduction of the Totalgaz mascot, Zaglatot, brought a completely new dimension to the programme by conveying the safety messages in an interactive yet memorable manner.
+To date, the campaign has made a meaningful impact on 14,200 learners in the Totalgaz Southern African region.

 Why this is such an important programme

 “Road traffic accidents are a global health problem and a critical obstacle for the sustainable development of society.
 Reversing the trend requires collaboration and dedication.
 Too many children are victims of road accidents and Total is committed to teaching them how to be aware of the dangers of the road,” says, Pansy Mekwa, General Manager of Strategy at Total South Africa.